ursinusdatastructures/Modules/_pages/BasicSortModule/Video5.md

 ---

 <p>
 We will now use recursion to design an algorithm that beats the <b>O(N<SUP>2</SUP>)</b> worst case complexity bound, using recursion.
-Please watch the videos below, and be prepared to implement this in class on Monday.
+Please watch the videos below, and be prepared to implement this in the next lab on Wednesday.
 </p>

 <h3>My CS 173 Video on Merge Sort</h3>